VTrans/vtp3-final-documents/Process.md

 _Sustainability_

 How does what we stood up stay standing up?
-Everything that is built has to sustain itself (with minor maintenance)
+Everything that is built has to sustain itself (with minor maintenance).